barc/backbone.giraffe/src/docs/templateStrategies.md

 <div class='note'>
-The `template` property works in concert with `serialize` to transform a view's model and/or collection into HTML when using one of the predefined strategies.
+The `template` property works in concert with `serialize` to transform a view's data into HTML when using one of the predefined strategies.
 </div>